hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ## Example 2: Dual-Compatible, Classic Primary, PQ Optional

-Client supports both classical and PQ authentication.
-It allows the server to send either a classical chain alone or both chains.
+Client supports both traditional and PQ authentication.
+It allows the server to send either a traditional chain alone or both chains.

 Client behavior:

-- Includes supported classical algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
+- Includes supported traditional algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
-- Includes supported classical algorithms again in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.
+- Includes supported traditional algorithms again in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.

 To satisfy this client, the server MUST either:

-- Provide a single certificate chain with compatible classical algorithms and include a single signature in `CertificateVerify`, or
+- Provide a single certificate chain with compatible traditional algorithms and include a single signature in `CertificateVerify`, or
-- Provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `DualCertificateVerify` as described in {{certificate-verify}}
+- Provide a traditional certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `DualCertificateVerify` as described in {{certificate-verify}}

 ## Example 3: Strict Dual

-Client requires both classical and PQ authentication to be performed simultaneously.
+Client requires both traditional and PQ authentication to be performed simultaneously.
 It does not support composite certificates.

 Client behavior:

 - Includes an empty list in `signature_algorithms` (since this extension is required by [RFC8446] whenever certificate authentication is desired).
-- Includes supported classical algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.
+- Includes supported traditional algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.

-To satisfy this client, the server MUST provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}
+To satisfy this client, the server MUST provide a traditional certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}

 ## Example 4: Dual-Compatible, PQ Primary, Classic Optional

-Client supports both classical and PQ authentication.
+Client supports both traditional and PQ authentication.
 It allows the server to send either a PQ chain alone or both chains.

 Client behavior:

 - Includes supported PQ algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
-- Includes supported classical algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms again in `second_signature_algorithms` list of `dual_signature_algorithms`.
+- Includes supported traditional algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms again in `second_signature_algorithms` list of `dual_signature_algorithms`.

 To satisfy this client, the server MUST either:

 - Provide a single certificate chain with compatible PQ algorithms and include a single signature in `CertificateVerify`, or
-- Provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}
+- Provide a traditional certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}